KazikKluz/rsschool-devops-course-tasks/README.md

 #### **network_acls.tf**

-Define the private and public NACL rules to control access to and from the subnets.
+Defines the private and public NACL rules to control access to and from the subnets.
 Associates network ACLs (NACLs) with private and public subnets to manage inbound and outbound traffic.

 ---